rocky-linux/os-autoinst-distri-rocky/README.md

 Note that tags of the form `ENV-INSTLANG-(anything)` are useless artefacts and should be removed.

+## Contribution Approval Guidelines

+Use the following guidelines to understand the level of approval needed to merge your contributions:
+1. Pull requests and merge requests to a non-default branch will require 1 visual inspection approval to merge, provided all comments are addressed and requests for followup are outstanding.
+1. Pull and merge requests to the default branch (`rocky`) require 2 visual inspection approvals **and** 1 openQA automation approval to merge.
+1. When public openQA infrastructure is available, all pull requests should initiate an openQA build, which must pass prior to merge.

 ## Licensing and credits

 The contents of this repository are available under the GPL, version 3 or any later version.
 A copy is included as COPYING.
 Note that we do not include the full GPL header in every single test file as they are quite short and this would waste a lot of space.